ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 - Semantics
   - Corresponds to the same-name opcode in Observation-Triggered Causality (OTC).
+  - Records that the current node has committed to the event identified by `"label"`, and notifies all descendant nodes with pending observations for this label.

 - Constraints
   - All of the `Label` must be declared in `causal` block in `meta_data`.